ChakradharSai5/Chakradhar-Blog/content/1 Knowledge Hub/2 Functional Notes/1 Office Notes/4 NTPC/NTPC Locations/Locations-3.md

 - Dilip rawat TMD – came from vindhyachal saying- has good schools and very good shopping places, many branded shops just outside township, swiggy and zomato available , he used to use it regularly
+	- Vindhyachal maintanance is far better than Kaniha, as said by our Dilip sir TMD
+	- Now he is leaving for doing MBA in france,
 - Girls recently joine were given only good places, solapur, mauda and simhadri
 - [[Venkateswarlu]] native guntur- worked in ramagundam- very good connectivity and very good place all theatres and buses available every half an hour to hyderbad takes around 3 hrs
     - Railways stations in 10mins by auto